nostr-protocol/nips/XX.md

 "client": "nostr-benchmark-v0.0.2", "31990:app1-pubkey:<d-identifier>", "wss://relay1"]
 ```

+This NIP number SHOULD be provided from the NIP-11 relay information and the benchmarking software SHOULD see this information and cancel the benchmark.

 # Relay server

 Normally, the benchmarking software SHOULD delete the posted event after the benchmark has completed.
 Relay server CAN delete them automatically or one's own thinking.